House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are there laws regulating car pollution in the US?

-Type I emissions standards apply to all new cars sold in the US and are based on a car’s weight.
+Many laws regulate car pollution in the US, but most of them apply only to new cars as opposed to used cars.
+Type I emissions standards apply to all new cars sold in the US based on a car’s weight.
 All cars must meet these emissions standards before they go on sale.
-The standards cover fuel economy.
-It also covers emissions, such as carbon monoxide, hydrocarbons, and nitrogen oxides.
+The standards test for carbon monoxide, hydrocarbons, and nitrogen oxides.

 (C2ES)